 How do Aussies rate Kmart’s kitchen gadgets?

-The Kmart Bread Maker gets full marks for versatility (according to this humble writer).
-It comes with programs for whipping up all sorts of sweet and savoury loaves in a variety of flavours, as well as cakes and other pastries.
+Our verdict: Yes!
+The Kmart bread maker is the complete package, with programs for whipping up all sorts of sweet and savoury loaves, as well as cakes and other pastries.
 It also comes with all the baking accessories you may need including a kneading blade, a blade removal hook, a measuring spoon, and a measuring cup.
 The delay-start, keep-warm, and memory functions are also great nifty specs to see on a $69 budget buy.
 It’s a yes!